Micdejc/micdejc.github.io/README.md

 ```
 4. Save and refresh the website.

-The Blog system automatically generates the preview, calculates reading time from .blog-content, and handles filtering, pagination, and the full article view.
+The Blog system automatically generates the preview, calculates reading time from `.blog-content`, and handles filtering, pagination, and the full article view.

 ---